Have You Ever Wondered How Much

 |Total weekly cost||$11.00|

-They started small and worked hard..
-In 1924, before modern factories and the miracle advances of super electronics were on the scene, merchants, suppliers and manufacturers could all make a profit on a pair of pants which sold retail for one dollar a thousand miles away from the factory.
+The government started small and worked hard..
+In 1924, before modern factories and the miracle advances of super electronics were on the scene, merchants, suppliers and manufacturers could all make a profit on a pair of pants which sold retail for one dollar -- a thousand miles away from the factory.
 And there was NO sales tax for customers to fork over.
 Today the same quality of pants sell for $30 -- $70 a pair.
-If they come ripped and torn the price is a little higher.
+If they come ripped and torn the price is a little higher, naturally.

 Let's do some more counting: At 10